 For more information contact Taylor Sutton, firstname.lastname@example.org, 503-823-4533.

-- volunteer site list (assignments & open sites)
+- volunteer site list (Google Doc with assignments & open sites)

 - full list of count sites

-- interactive map of count sites (to download a PDF, click here - note this is not up-to-date)
+- interactive map of count sites (for PDF click here)

 - count instructions